miltonfruiz/miltonfruiz/README.md

   # **Welcome! 👋**
   ### I'm MERN Full Stack Developer
-  I have experience in creating applications and a cybersecurity certificate, specialized in implementing good practices to guarantee security in development.
+  I have experience in creating applications and a cybersecurity / SOC certificate, specialized in implementing good practices to guarantee security in development.
 </div>

 ---